-In addition to the System, CubicFarms will provide a number of other services to customers in order to develop complementary revenue streams, such us consumables and logistics support.
+In addition to the System and the HydroGreen System, CubicFarms will provide a number of other services to customers in order to develop complementary revenue streams, such us consumables and logistics support.

 Distribution

 In January 2018, CubicFarms acquired a small distribution company for the purpose of distributing crops from its Pitt Meadows facility to local retailers.
 This company developed a small business blending and distributing microgreens to the local market.